caylent-solutions/terraform-modules/docs/module-validation.md

 # Test configuration for this module
 # This file controls test behavior settings

-# Set to false to disable idempotency testing
+# Set to true or false to enable/disable idempotency testing
 TERRATEST_IDEMPOTENCY=true

 # Add other test configuration settings below
 ```

 This configuration is automatically loaded when running tests via `make tf-test`.
+The main Makefile reads this file and passes the TERRATEST_IDEMPOTENCY setting to the module's Makefile as an environment variable, which is then used by the terraform-terratest-framework to control idempotency testing.

 ## Adding New Module Types